nadiamariduena/vampire-survivor-pygame-0/LESSON_03_player_class_.md

 ### In this project, we’ll be working with many more images compared to our first game.

 > #### 🟤 These images are organized in folders, and some folders even contain other folders.

+####  So, we need to know how to correctly navigate through these folders to find the images we need.

+Here’s how you can load an image for the player character: